jjsprandel/jjsprandel.github.io/README.md

 ---

-## 🚀 Project Overview
+## Project Overview
-This project demonstrates real-time hazard detection using an ESP32, gas sensor, ADC conversion, and threshold-based alerting.
-The system reads live sensor values, converts them to ppm, and displays the hazard level.

-The goal of this assignment is to:
-- Host a simple GitHub Pages website
-- Embed a short YouTube demo video
-- Provide a clean public link to show the project
+This project implements a real-time combustible gas detection system intended for use aboard a Lockheed Martin aircraft.
+In a normal operating environment, the aircraft should never register combustible gases within the cabin, as the presence of such gases would indicate a potentially dangerous system leak or failure.
+The onboard MQ-2 sensor continuously monitors gas concentration levels, and the system evaluates these readings against a strict threshold of 5000 ppm, chosen to represent the onset of hazardous conditions.

 ---